StergachisLab/DAF-seq-Manuscript/README.md

 ## Targeted
 Targeted DAF-seq analyses are divided my genomic region (ex.
 NAPA).
 Downloaded data is expected to be stored in the "data" folder.

 The expected order of NAPA analyses is alignment and preprocessing, followed by scripts in the "footprinting", "qc_plots", "saturation" folders.
+Thermodynamic analysis of TF occupancy at the NAPA promoter is contained with the "Thermodynamic_Daf-seq_footprinting" folder within the "footprinting" section.

 ## Single Cell